cssquirrel/Angular-ToDo-App/README.md

 `npm install`

-To Build
+To Build, which puts a small website in the "Dist" directory:

 `npm run build`

-To Run Localhost Server
+To Run A Localhost Server Instead:

 `npm run watch`